GridProtectionAlliance/go2cs/README.md

 * Conversion of pointer types will use the C# `ref` keyword where possible.
 When this strategy does not work, a regular pointer will be required -- in these contexts imported packages will be marked as `unsafe` to allow pointers.

 * Conversion always tries to target managed code, this way code is more portable.
-If there is no possible way for managed code to accomplish a specific task, an option always exists to create a [native interop library](http://www.mono-project.com/docs/advanced/pinvoke/) that works on multiple platforms, i.e., `.dll`/`.so`/`.dylib`.
+If there is no possible way for managed code to accomplish a specific task, an option always exists to create a [native interop library](http://www.mono-project.com/docs/advanced/pinvoke/) that works on multiple platforms, i.e., importing code from a `.dll`/`.so`/`.dylib`.
 Even so, the philosophy is to always attempt to use managed code, i.e., not to lean towards native code libraries, regardless of possible performance implications.
 Simple first.

-Excerpt of converted code from the Go [`fmt`](https://github.com/golang/go/blob/master/src/fmt/format.go#L41) package:
+Example excerpt of converted code from the Go [`fmt`](https://github.com/golang/go/blob/master/src/fmt/format.go#L41) package:
 ```
 using strconv = go.strconv_package;
 using utf8 = go.unicode.utf8_package;